wkoertgen/train.oracle12.migration/FAQ.md

 	vagrant provision.

 ## 5. Which shared folders do exist?
 In the work directory where you execute `vagrant up`, there are 2 directories `./logs` and `./scripts`.
 The provisioning scripts log into `./logs`.
 In the `./develop` you may store your own SQL-scripts.
-Connect to the guest VM, go to your vagrant-root directory /vagrant and walk around.
+For **details see topic 14**.

-## 6. What should i do for entering the VM?
+## 6. How do I connect to the guest VM ?
 To connect to the guest VM type

 	vagrant ssh